-Watch Jennifer Aniston and Reese Witherspoon Take a Friends Quiz
+Watch Jennifer Aniston & Reese Witherspoon Prove They Know Friends As Well As You

-Thing you know Friends?
+Think you know Friends?
 More importantly, does Jennifer Aniston know Friends?

 The 50-year-old actress, who played Rachel Green on all 10 seasons, and Reese Witherspoon, her co-star on the new Apple TV+ series The Morning Show, were quizzed together about the cult NBC sitcom on an episode of The Graham Norton Show that aired on Friday.
 Fellow celebrity guest Ian McKellen asked the trivia questions, and Julie Andrews also participated!